19bufordcarl/CarlRPG/Myth & Shadow/Foreword/Why a New System.md

 Let’s see what Kelsey has to say (about the stupefied condition).

-“””
-A good question!
+> A good question!
 Everyone has come up with a good answer, and all of them work.
+>

-There are no defined conditions because it's a race to the bottom (every possible state of physical or mental alteration would then need to be defined).
+> There are no defined conditions because it's a race to the bottom (every possible state of physical or mental alteration would then need to be defined).
 It also requires a lot of looking up and remembering.
+>

-When in doubt, give disadvantage!
+> When in doubt, give disadvantage!
+>

-If it were me, I'd give the character disadvantage on anything requiring focus or brain power, and would only allow them to move a close distance on their turn as they wobble around.
+> If it were me, I'd give the character disadvantage on anything requiring focus or brain power, and would only allow them to move a close distance on their turn as they wobble around.
+>

-For GMs who are concerned their players will disengage with that level of disruption, they might choose to just impose disadvantage, or something different like making them unable to speak or use ranged attacks.
+> For GMs who are concerned their players will disengage with that level of disruption, they might choose to just impose disadvantage, or something different like making them unable to speak or use ranged attacks.
+>

-I hope that helps! :)
+> I hope that helps! :)
+>

--Kelsey
+> -Kelsey
-“””

 I half agree with what Kelsey is saying.
-On the point that conditions add a lot of looking up and remembering rules rather than gameplay, yes this is true, especially if you’re using a pdf / book rather than a wiki with internal links for quick lookup.
-The wiki format for rules alleviates a lot of this issue in my opinion though, but still the point holds that the more we add the more complex the rules get and the more of the game is looking up rules.
+On the point that conditions add a time spent looking up and remembering rules rather than gameplay, yes this is true, especially if you’re using a pdf / book rather than a wiki with internal links for quick lookup.
+The wiki format for rules alleviates a lot of this issue in my opinion, but still the point holds that the more we add, the more complex the rules get, and the more of the game time is spent looking up rules.

 On the point that it’s a race to the bottom to define every mental and physical condition, I disagree.
-Let’s take a look at a toy example to see the underlying assumption here.
+Let’s take a look at a toy example I made to see the underlying assumption here.
->   “Designing a fantasy roleplaying game is a race to the bottom because you’d have to design a rule for every possible fantasy scenario”.
+>   “Designing a fantasy roleplaying game is a race to the bottom because you’d have to define a rule for every possible fantasy scenario.
+It requires a lot of looking up and remembering.”

-Hmm, well clearly we don’t agree with that, we’re trying to do *rules* light system, not free kriegspiel.
-This is innaccurate, you're assuming we need to define every possible scenario, we can just design the ones that are most broadly applicable and likely to come up.
+Hmm, well clearly we don’t agree with that, we’re trying to do design an RPG here, not just play free kriegspiel.
+We have a shoddy assumption here.
+We're assuming we need to define every possible scenario, but we can just design the ones that are most broadly applicable and likely to come up.
 Back to conditions, rather than design every mental condition, maybe we just have 3?
 And they could harm the 3 ability scores?
 Now we just need to decide which bucket new condition should go in.

 Whatever it is, we can make *some* abstraction to provide a simple way to make a balanced and interesting game.
 I don’t need a condition for typhoid fever.
 I can assume this fantasy game isn’t accurately simulating real world microbiology.
-The magical spell for which I have no context on how it would function which I know players are going to cast, on the other hand, seems important.
+The magical spell for which I have no real world example for how it would function, and which I *know* players are going to cast, on the other hand, seems important to design and define.

 **It’s not about 'not playing any notes' vs. 'playing all the notes'; it’s about 'the notes you play' vs. 'the notes you don’t'.**

 Now, don't get me wrong, I think if I said this to Kelsey this she would agree.
 She has made a bajillion fun and successful adventures and stories.
 But, her comment is making the assumption that it's all or nothing with conditions without really stating why.
-The assumption is likely subconscious, and what she really means to say is just that she doesn't think defining conditions is a useful note for the rulebook to play.
+The assumption is likely subconscious, and I think what she really means to say is just that she doesn't think defining conditions is a useful note for the rulebook to play.

-She then goes on to provide a way that nearly solves this despite not being in the rules to "use disadvantage".
+She then goes on to provide a way that nearly solves this despite not being in the rules.
+She says to "use disadvantage".
 Presumably every condition doesn't just say "you get disadvantage on X" because she want to leave room for there to be more variety at the table, which makes sense.
-Still there is a way to do this, and what were doing now is creating conditions.
+Still, there is a way to do this, but what we are doing now is creating conditions.

 Another reason for no conditions she states is that the conditions for some tables might not be right for other tables.
 While that's not wrong, I feel like that's a lot to put on the GM in the moment to know what might / might not be too tough of a combat ability.
 Making monster abilities and player abilities fun and engaging over more than a few sessions takes a lot of game design experience.
 It is the thing that I am paying for when I buy an adventure with monsters and encounters, or a rule system for character creation.

 It is definitely possible for some tables to not find these things fun while others do.
 Different tables will play different systems.
 To not define a condition that you *know* will come up *every* time that spell is cast is baffling to me.
 Yea some tables might not enjoy parts of the game... they can change them?
+Or play a game they do like?
 But give me some starting point, some notion of how powerful this effect is supposed to be.
-Pre

-Why define the spells at all?
+Taken to the extreme, why define the spells at all?
 Why not just give them names and have the GM come up with something reasonable on the spot?
 Why give me this paragraph of text when at the end of it I still don't know what the spell *does*.
 Can't you just make the tactics of conditions and status effects fun?
 If that's not something you think is fun, why are conditions in the game at all?
 Why am I thinking about casting web on a group of enemies if not to apply a CC effect for some potential benefit?
 I'm not saying you have to find this gameplay fun, but if you don't, then why have the CC at all?

 Why make a game with all these CC inducing spells and then not define the CC?
-To me it feels like playing half a solo, then sitting down and letting the piano chords finish it off.
+To me, it feels like playing half a solo, then sitting down and letting the piano chords finish it off.
 #### Devil's Advocate
-Now, if I had to guess, Kelsey probably likes the freedom to be able to have spells work slightly differently at different times and not need to write anything down or have consistent rulings to be followed because she can just make a ruling on the spot and she has enough experience and trust among players where that is fine.
+Now, if I look at the other side, Kelsey probably likes the freedom to be able to have spells work slightly differently at different times and not need to write anything down or have consistent rulings to be followed because she can just make a ruling on the spot that might be slightly different given the game state, and she has enough experience and trust among players where that is fine.
 And for many people this seems to work great.
 #### Why I don't like it
 I'm happy for her and people like her, but that is not how my brain works.
 If I'm trying to introduce people to play a game with me, and I start telling them about spellcasting and they ask me what it does, specifically, I could not answer them with a straight face, "I decide when you cast it".
 Like I don't even *want* to do that.
 I'm making a system from scratch where I'm literally deciding what each spell does, but *prior to the game*.

 If your game has abilities, I want abilities to do what the text on the ability says.
-I'm busy making every NPC's decisions and maintaining the dungeon and the monsters, I don't want to relitigate the player's paralyze ability for the 50th time, even if they're wonderful, even if they say "THANK YOU GM FOR YOUR WONDERFUL RULING" I don't wanna think about that shit while I'm trying to run the game.
+And I want it to be clear what mathematical consequences there are if your game uses math for its core mechanics.
+I'm busy making every NPC's decisions and maintaining the dungeon and the monsters, and the politics, I don't want to relitigate the player's paralyze ability for the 50th time, even if they're wonderful, even if they say "THANK YOU GM FOR YOUR WONDERFUL RULING" I don't wanna think about that shit while I'm trying to run the game.
+That's what the spell text is for.
+I want it to be clear and obvious.
+In any system with spell casting my *least* favorite thing by far to do running the game is "Umm GM, how does my spell work?"

+So my request to the ether is, if you make an ability that players can choose when creating characters / levelling up, make it clear what it does.
+If it's unclear, then I need to use in-game time to design the ability for you.
+I'd rather you just not include that ability if you can't define it.
-### So what do we specify and how?
+### So, what notes should we play?
 This is the big question, and it's what I've tried to outline in this game.
 Hopefully my combination of notes sound nice.